roryl/lucee-book/dates.md

 ```
 </noscript>

-The first dump outputs the EST time:
+The first dump outputs the America/New_York time:
 ![](est.png)

-And the second is converted to PST
+And the second is converted to PST  (three hours earlier)

 ![](pst.png)